-(C) SUBMISSION OF STATEMENTS. -An agreement under section 239 shall include a requirement that the cooperating State submit to the Secretary the written statements provided under paragraph (1) and a statement of the reasons for the waiver.
+(C) SUBMISSION OF STATEMENTS.-An agreement under section 239 shall include a requirement that the cooperating State submit to the Secretary the written statements provided under paragraph (1) and a statement of the reasons for the waiver.

 SEC.
-232. WEEKLY AMOUNTS.
+232. WEEKLY AMOUNTS OF READJUSTMENT ALLOWANCE.

-(a) FORMULA.-Subject to subsections (b), (c), and (d), the trade readjustment allowance payable to an adversely affected worker for a week of unemployment shall be an amount equal to the most recent weekly benefit amount of the unemployment insurance payable to the worker for a week of total unemployment preceding the workers' first exhaustion of unemployment insurance (as determined for purposes of section 231(a)(3)(B) reduced (but not below zero) by-
+(a) FORMULA.-Subject to subsections (b), (c), and (d) of this section, the trade readjustment allowance payable to an adversely affected worker for a week of unemployment shall be an amount equal to the most recent weekly benefit amount of the unemployment insurance payable to the worker for a week of total unemployment preceding the worker's first exhaustion of unemployment insurance (as determined for purposes of section 231(a)(3)(B)) reduced (but not below zero) by-

-(1) any training allowance deductible under subsection (c); and
+(1) any training allowance deductible under subsection (c) of this section; and